 MS-13 Member Pleads Guilty to RICO Conspiracy

-BOSTON – An MS-13 member pleaded guilty yesterday in federal court in Boston to racketeering conspiracy.
+BOSTON – A member of the MS-13 gang who was an alleged leader of a local Massachusetts clique of MS-13 pleaded guilty today in federal court in Boston to racketeering conspiracy charges.

-Modesto Ramirez, a/k/a “Snoopy,” 29, a Honduran national, pleaded guilty to conspiracy to conduct enterprise affairs through a pattern of racketeering activity, more commonly referred to as RICO or racketeering conspiracy.
-U.S. District Court Judge F. Dennis Saylor IV scheduled sentencing for Aug.
-21, 2018.
+Djavier Duggins, a/k/a “Haze,” 32, of Lynn, pleaded guilty to conspiracy to conduct enterprise affairs through a pattern of racketeering activity, more commonly referred to as RICO conspiracy.
+U.S. Senior District Court Judge Mark L. Wolf scheduled sentencing for Dec.
+15, 2021.

 MS-13, or La Mara Salvatrucha, is a transnational street gang operating in Massachusetts and numerous other states, as well as countries such as El Salvador, Honduras and Guatemala.
 MS-13 members follow certain core rules and principles, including that members attack and attempt to kill members of rival gangs, and members do not act as informants or cooperate with law enforcement.

 MS-13 is organized in Massachusetts and elsewhere in the form of so-called “cliques” or smaller groups that operate under the larger mantle of MS-13.
 Duggins was the alleged leader of the Sykos Locos Salvatrucha (Sykos) clique of MS-13.
 Achieving promotion in MS-13 generally requires the commission of a significant act of violence.